cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/procedure.md

 ## Retrieve by ID

-List an individual Procedure by its ID:
+List an individual procedure by its ID.

     GET /Procedure/:id